toolstik/tinkoff-payment-sdk/README.md

 ## License (MIT)

-Copyright (c) 2020 jfkz, Slava Fomin II
+Copyright (c) 2020 Viktor Tolstik, jfkz, Slava Fomin II

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal